Wiktor Bogacz: New York Red Bulls

 On 7 January 2025, it was announced that Bogacz was sold to New York Red Bulls for an undisclosed transfer fee, signing a four-year contract, occupying a U22 Initiative roster slot.
 During the early part of the season, Bogacz was sent on loan to affiliate club New York Red Bulls II.
 On 30 March 2025, Bogacz made his debut for the side, appearing as a starter and scoring in a 3–2 victory over local rival New York City FC II.
 On 28 May 2025, Bogacz scored his first league goal in his first league start for New York Red Bulls in a 4–2 victory over Charlotte FC.

+Loan to Cracovia

+On 10 February 2026, Bogacz signed on loan with Polish Ekstraklasa club Cracovia until the end of the year, with an option to buy.
+On his return to Polish football, on 20 February, he broke his collarbone in extra-time of a 0–0 league draw against Widzew Łódź, sidelining him for three months.

 International career

 Bogacz made his international debut for Poland at under-21 level on 11 June 2025, coming on a substitute in a 1–2 loss to Georgia during Poland's opening game at the 2025 UEFA Euro Under-21.